Egida/gokomz/README.md

-# Gocom
+# Gokomz

-A management engine for remote machines.
-Uses a client server model.

-## TODO
+A botnet built for research purposes.
+For EDUCATIONAL PURPOSES ONLY.

 ### Phase 1